asmasonomics/asmasonomics.github.io/courses/2025-03-06_BABS4_Biochem_DataWorkshop3.markdown

 #### Principal component analysis
 <p align="justify">
 Before we do our stat testing for differences between conditions, it is always a good idea to perform principal component analysis (PCA).<br/><br/>
 Our data is "high dimensional data", because we have lots more rows than we could plot simultaneously to describe the samples.
 We can just about interpret plots on 3 axes, but no further.
 PCA is a method for "dimension reduction".
 It works by looking at correlated variance across the samples in each row of data.
 In biology this is quite easy to rationalise.
-Genes work in pathways, or may be regulated by the same transcription factor, so you can imagine that these genes would go up and down in expression together (<i>i.e.</i> they are not each truly independent measures of the samples).
+Genes work in pathways, or may be regulated by the same transcription factor, so you can imagine that these genes would go up and down in expression together (<i>i.e.</i> they are not each truly independent measures).
 This means you can reduce your data to a smaller number of "principal components" where correlated measurements are collapsed together.
-You can then plot the most informative principal components (<i>i.e.</i> those accounting for the most correlated variance in the data) to get a feel for how your samples group together (or not).<br/><br/>
+You can then plot the most informative principal components (<i>i.e.</i> those accounting for the most correlated variance in the data) to get a feel for how your samples group together (or not).
+These principal components would hopefully align with our biological interpretation, such as treatment group, mutation status, biological sex, differentiation status <i>etc. etc.</i> (although it's not always perfect, or clear what a principal component means...)<br/><br/>
 The important thing here is that differential expression (like with any stat test) is only able to detect significant changes if your data are not too noisy (<i>i.e.</i> high in variance).
 So if your samples do not group together nicely by PCA it may be informative for removing samples (outliers) or explain why some comparisons will not give significant differences.<br/><br/>
 Hopefully this becomes clearer with a plot.<br/>
 </p>